RPSebb/extractFromGrib2/README.md

 longitude and latitude are desired coordinate.

 The output will be located to :
-./json/date/output_folder/reseau/level_type/shortname/filename.json
+./json/date/output_folder/network_time/level_type/shortname/filename.json

 date format is YYYY-MM-DD

-reseau values are {00, 06, 12, 18}
+network_time values are {00, 06, 12, 18}

 level_type values are {"surface", "height", "isobaric"}